Two countries, Belgium and Holland

 Holland is a cycling country: 17 million inhabitants all with bikes.
 The number of cyclists necessitates a cycling infrastructure: cycle paths (30,000 km), cycle routes (long and short distance), cycle bridges, cycle tunnels, cycle ferries and special signposts for cyclists.
 Cycling is part of normal life in the Netherlands; parents bring their children to school by bike, people go to work by bike, factory workers, doctors, even the prime minister!
 Cyclists, of course, have to observe traffic rules and regulations.
 The most important rule is to remember that you are not alone on your bike and that you are sharing the road with your group and other road users.
 Your guide on board will tell you all you need to know about the traffic rules and regulations.

-Yes, this must be notified when booking, but at least 14 days before arrival.
+Yes, but you must indicate this when booking.
 Diets which need a special preparation or special ingredients can only be offered in limited form.
 We will do our best to meet your needs, but we also ask for your understanding as due to limited logistic possibilities on a barge we are not able to prepare complete specialized menus.
-In case of Celiac; gluten free diet or vegan meals there is an additional charge of € 50,- per week.
-On some tours there also is an additional charge of € 50, – for lactose-free meals.

-No, the barge doesn’t take the same route that the cyclists do.
+No, the barge doesn’t take the same route as the cyclists do.
 Sometimes the route may be altered because of weather conditions or repairs to bridges or locks and then the guests and the guide can arrange with the skipper to be met at a different place.
 Naturally you can always stay on board for one or more days.